Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Highest Altitude: | 1,400 m |

-Ending our trek, we will take an early morning flight from Tumlingtar back to Kathmandu.
+To officially complete the trek, we will take an early morning flight from Tumlingtar back to Kathmandu.
 As the plane soars above the mountains, we will get one last aerial view of the Himalayas.
 Upon arrival in Kathmandu, we will transfer to our hotel in Thamel, where we can enjoy a comfortable stay.
 The rest of the day will be free to explore the city, shop for souvenirs, or visit cultural sites.
 In the evening, we will have a farewell dinner to celebrate the completion of our trek.

 Itinerary Fact | Details |